sbt/sbt.github.com/0.13/tutorial/Combined+Pages+Pdf.md

 transformed map.
 For example, if you transform a map with the setting `name := "hello"` the new map has the string `"hello"` stored under the key name.

-Settings must end up in the master list of settings to do any good (all lines in a `build.sbt` automatically end up in the list, but in a [.scala file][Full-Def] you can get it wrong by creating a `Setting` without putting it where sbt will find it).

 ### Appending to previous values: `+=` and `++=`